j23414/SCINET-GEOSPATIAL-RESEARCH-WG/content/6-session6-speakers.md

 ---

 {% capture text %}
-We will stop approving new registrations about an hour before each session.
-Please register in advance of that cutoff so you don't get left out!
+We will stop approving new registrations when we reach 100 participants.
+We already have 56 participants registered as of 3pm on Fri 8/28.
+Please register asap so you don't get left out!
 {% endcapture %}
 {% include alert.md text=text color='warning' %}